 For the complete list of codes see this page.
 Note that for running jobs, the rightmost column of the command above gives the node name(s) that the job is running on.

 The Research Computing clusters and storage systems are unavailable due to routine maintenance from approximately 6 AM to 2 PM on the second Tuesday of every month (please mark your calendar).
-If the runtime limit of your job submission extends into the maintenance period then the scheduler will not start the job until after maintenance is complete since the job would have to be killed when the clusters go down at 6 AM.
+If the runtime limit of your job submission extends into the maintenance period then the scheduler will not start the job until after maintenance is complete.
+This is because the job would have to be killed when the clusters go offline.
 Submitted jobs will have a status of "PD" for pending with the reason being "(ReqNodeNotAvail, Reserved for maintenance)".
-Leave your job in the queue and it will run as expected after maintenance.
-In some cases it may be useful to lower the requested runtime limit so that the job completes before the scheduled downtime of 6 AM on the second Tuesday of the month.
+Leave your job in the queue and it will run as expected after the maintenance period.
+In some cases it may be useful to lower the requested runtime limit so that the job can finish before the clusters go offline at 6 AM on the second Tuesday of the month.